Every construction business exists because of 1 thing.

 You can do similar strategies on Instagram and Facebook as well.
 The goal is to build a positive network of people who will genuinely engage with your content.

-This is a modern approach to marketing a construction business, there are many other methods and strategies out there, but these are the most standout, battle-tested methods that can bring any construction business from 1-man company to needing an entire office floor to accommodate all employees.
+This is a modern approach to marketing a construction business, there are many other methods and strategies out there, but these are the most standout, battle-tested methods that can bring any construction business from a 1-man company to needing an entire office floor to accommodate all employees.

 I hope you got some great value in this piece!
 Feel free to comment below your biggest takeaway.